Klaus Reichenbach

 Klaus Reichenbach (born 22 September 1945) is a retired German football official and former politician.
-The son of a prominent textile manufacturer in East Germany, he inherited his father's business in 1969 and managed several different textile firms up until the 1980s.
+As the son of a prominent textile manufacturer in East Germany, he inherited his father's business in 1969 and managed several different textile firms up until the 1980s.
 In 1974, he became district chairman of the East German CDU in Karl-Marx-Stadt.
 His role within the bloc party system later drew criticism from reformers within his party, as the CDU merged with its West German counterpart.

 After being elected to the Volkskammer in March 1990, Reichenbach was appointed Minister in the Office of the Minister-President in the final government of the GDR under Lothar de Maizière.
-In this role, he helped coordinate the negotiations that led to German reunification and was among the members co-opted to the Bundestag in October 1990; he won the Chemnitz constituency in the December 1990 German federal election.
-He chaired the reconstituted CDU in Saxony from 1990 to 1991 and served in the Bundestag until 1994, before retiring from politics to practice law.
+In this role, he helped coordinate the negotiations that led to German reunification and was among the members co-opted to the Bundestag in October 1990.
+He won the Chemnitz constituency in the December 1990 German federal election, chaired the reconstituted CDU in Saxony from 1990 to 1991, and served in the Bundestag until 1994, before retiring from politics to practice law.

 Since reunification, Reichenbach has been prominent in the administration of German football.
-He was the founding president of the Saxony Football Association from 1990 to 2016, served on the board of the German Football Association (DFB) from 1997 to 2016, as well as helping organize the Leipzig and Dresden venues for the 2006 FIFA World Cup and the 2011 FIFA Women's World Cup respectively.
+He was the founding president of the Saxony Football Association from 1990 to 2016, served on the board of the German Football Association (DFB) from 1997 to 2016, and helped organize the Leipzig and Dresden venues for the 2006 FIFA World Cup and the 2011 FIFA Women's World Cup respectively.
 He is an honorary member of the DFB and recipient of the association’s silver and gold badges of honor.